OrchardCMS/OrchardCore.Samples/README.md

 #### Module1

-A sample module containing an ASP.NET Mvc Core controller and view.
+A sample module containing an ASP.NET MVC Core controller and a view.

+The action can be accessed at `/Module1/Home/Index`.

 #### Module2

-A sample module registering a custom middleware that renders a message when `/hello` is requested.
+A sample module registering a custom middleware.

+- `/hello` emits `hello world`
+- `/info` emits the name of the current tenant

 ## Running